Here at Live Work Germany, we get asked about cost of living and salary expectations a LOT.

-Numbeo is a great site to get a rough idea of what individual items cost and goes into more detail than I do here in terms of the range of items it compares.
+Numbeo is a great cost of living calculator, offering cost of living comparisons by country.
+It can help you to get a rough idea of what individual items cost and goes into more detail than I do here in terms of the range of items it compares.

-It also has a very cool feature which allows you to compare one city against the other.
+It also has a very cool feature which allows you to compare the cost of living index of one city against the other.